ahmedalfarraj/ISQA_3420/DFDDictionary.md

 Retrieve List of Software Project License and Vulnerability Information: A Process that will bring Software Project License and Vulnerability Information.

-Retrieve Software Project License and Vulnerability Information: A Process that will check the information.
+Retrieve Policy for Corresponding Software Project: A Process that will check the information.

 Software Package License and Vulnerability Policy: Database that have Policy Document